Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Many of these issues stem from damage to the transmission clutch pack or, in some cases, the control module.
 These components directly impact the vehicle’s ability to shift gears and, if damaged, can cause severe damage to the transmission.
 Fixing these issues often requires replacing parts or completely rebuilding the transmission, with costs ranging from $1,000 to $3,000.

-Overall, this Ford Escape model poses a significant transmission failure risk, requiring extensive repairs.
-If you’re looking for a used Ford Escape, consider another model year or seek an extensive vehicle history and pre-purchase inspection to avoid these potential faults.
+This Ford Escape model poses a significant transmission failure risk, requiring extensive repairs.
+If you’re looking for a used Ford Escape, consider another model year or seek a comprehensive vehicle history and pre-purchase inspection to avoid these potential faults.

 Which Ford Escape Year is Safe?